 What did it all mean?
 Fortunately, the names of the stations along the lines and the districts that they were in were displayed in Romanized characters.
 I knew what area of town we needed to get to.
 It was Asakusa.
 Sensoji Temple was located there.
 But how would we determine the cost of the ticket?
-There was no manned ticket booth to go to for help.
+There was no staffed ticket booth to go to for help.
 What line should we take?
 Several routes went in that direction.
-As we debated what to do, miraculously a station attendant appeared.
+As we debated what to do, miraculously, a station attendant appeared.
 She was smartly dressed in her dark uniform and politely asked us if we needed help.
 You can imagine our relief when she spoke English!
 She explained how to use the information we were looking at.
-Knowing where we were and where we wanted to go, were some of the details we needed to input into the kiosk which had an English optional screen.
+Knowing where we were and where we wanted to go were some of the details we needed to input into the kiosk, which had an optional English screen.
 The numbers on the map were costs in yen that we needed to deposit into the machine.
 After our onetime tutorial, we were familiar with the process.
 It was that easy!

-What I noticed immediately when we started using the trains, was the distinct cleanliness of the stations and the cars.
+What I noticed immediately when we started using the trains was the distinct cleanliness of the stations and the cars.
 Unlike New York’s uncomfortable plastic seats used in the subways, Tokyo has cloth seats set parallel against the walls.
 The floors and windows are spotless.
 A digital and audio announcement both in Japanese and English alerts you regarding the next stop along the line.
 We ended up using Japan’s rails for the duration of our visit.
-Later when we dared to use the Shinjuku Station, we found it easy to navigate with digital monitors also displayed in English.
+Later, when we dared to use the Shinjuku Station, we found it easy to navigate with digital monitors also displayed in English.